TRaSH-Guides/Guides/NZBGet/How-to-setup-NZBGet.md

 `Port` => Port to connect to.
 `Password` => Password to use for authentication.
 `Encryption` =>  Encrypted server connection (TLS/SSL). (**PREFERED TO USE THIS!!!**)
-`Connections` =>  Maximum number of simultaneous connections.(Use as less as possible Don't max it !!!)
+`Connections` =>  Use the lowest possible amount of connections +1 to gain your max download speed.
 `Retention` =>  How long the articles are stored on the news server.

 #### CATEGORIES